Last Updated: July 7, 2019

 Your mother was right.
 Breakfast is the most important meal of the day, and you deserve the best that Singapore has to offer.
-In this fast paced society of Singapore we live in, a hearty, wholesome breakfast really does wonders in both lifting your moods and providing you the energy to power through the day.
+A hearty breakfast really does wonders in both lifting your moods and providing you with the energy to power through the day.

-Amidst the hype of all the fancy new brunch places popping up around the island, we thought to bring you a list of local places that open before 11am instead; Breakfast does come before brunch.
+Amidst the hype of all the fancy new brunch places popping up around the island, we thought to bring you a list of local places that open before 11am instead.
 From humble kaya toasts to intricate xiao long baos, we trawl Singapore to find you some of the country’s best affordable breakfast spots.

-Singaporeans were blessed with several top quality Bak Kut Teh stalls that introduced the meltingly tender slabs of pork ribs swimming in complex broths of herbs and spices, and Ng Ah Sio Pork Ribs Eating House is one of them.
+Singaporeans are blessed with several top quality bak kut teh stalls that introduced the meltingly tender slabs of pork ribs swimming in complex broths of herbs and spices.
+And Ng Ah Sio Pork Ribs Eating House 黄亚细肉骨茶餐室 is one of them.

-The herbal broth is strong in taste yet not too complex and overpowering, it was very easy to make out the aroma of pepper and garlic.
-The combination of the two, together with pork ribs and a blend of herbs resulted in the hallmark robust flavour that Ng Ah Sio is best known for.
+The herbal Pork Ribs Soup (S$7.50) is strong in taste yet not too complex and overpowering, so it was very easy to make out the aroma of pepper and garlic.
+The combination of the two, together with pork ribs and a blend of herbs results in the hallmark robust flavour that Ng Ah Sio is best known for.

-Universally adored by the masses for its traditional Teochew coffee shop atmosphere and choicest pork ribs, expect the venue to be perennially packed, even for breakfast.
+Universally adored by the masses for its traditional Teochew coffee shop atmosphere and choice pork ribs, expect the venue to be perennially packed, even for breakfast.

-Indulge yourself in a little piece of the Malay culture in Haig Road Food Centre with a humble bowl of Mee Rebus from Afandi Hawa and Family.
-A thick, rich broth coats the yellow noodles in a mass of delectable flavours.
-I’ve never been one to appreciate Mee Rebus (not really a yellow noodle fan), but the noodles here are definitely not a force to be reckoned with.
-Done to al dente perfection, the noodles boast a springy consistency and was truly delicious.
+A thick, rich broth coats the yellow noodles with delectable flavours.
+I’ve never been one to appreciate mee rebus (not really a yellow noodle fan), but the noodles here are definitely a force to be reckoned with.
+Done to al dente perfection, the noodles boast a springy consistency and were truly delicious.

 If you’ve got a hankering for a good bowl of fish soup to start your morning right, look no further than Zion 91 An Shun Fish Soup.
 With a growing reputation for its unique take on the well-known Singaporean seafood dish, this one is a must-try.